 Simple Gingerbread Cookies

-These cookies are a bit different from traditional gingerbread cookies in that their flavor is a little more mild than most gingerbread due to being made without molasses.
-I would say that these are sort of a gingerbread sugar cookie hybrid.
-Which, honestly, is totally delicious!
+These cookies are a bit different from traditional gingerbread cookies in that their flavor is a little more mild due to being made without molasses.
+I consider these to be a gingerbread sugar cookie hybrid and they’re totally delicious!

-I wanted to make a recipe with fewer ingredients than most gingerbread cookies.
-I also wanted a gingerbread cookie that required no chilling and didn’t call for molasses.
-I know a lot of people don’t typically keep it on hand.
+I wanted to write a recipe with fewer ingredients than most gingerbread cookies.
+I also wanted a gingerbread cookie that required no chilling and no molasses.
+Many people just don’t keep it on hand.

 What Makes These Gingerbread Cookies So Quick and Easy:

-- You don’t have to wait for your ingredients to come to room temperature!
-I know this is typically cookie blasphemy, but starting with cold ingredients for this recipe actually helps with the texture of the dough so you can roll it out immediately.
+- No waiting for room temperature ingredients!
+Starting with cold ingredients for this recipe actually helps with the texture of the dough so you can roll it out immediately.

 - Fewer ingredients!
-Most gingerbread cookies have a really long list of ingredients but this recipe keeps the ingredients simplified so you can get your cookie fix on quickly.
+Most gingerbread cookies have a long list of ingredients but this recipe keeps the ingredients simple.

-- You can roll out the dough immediately!
-Because of the ratios in this dough and the fact that we are starting with cold butter, you can roll out and bake these gingerbread cookies without chilling the dough!
+- Roll out the dough immediately!
+Because of the ratios in this dough and the fact that we are starting with cold butter, you can roll out and bake these gingerbread cookies without chilling the dough.

-- You can make them soft or crispy!
+- Make them soft or crispy!
 I like my gingerbread cookies more on the soft side so I tend to roll them out a little thicker and bake them for a short amount of time.
-But if you like them crispy then you can roll them thinner and bake them a little longer.
+But if you like them crispy, roll them thinner and bake them a little longer.

-- They hold their shape well!
-Because this gingerbread cookie recipe does not use baking soda or baking powder they do not puff up.
-They also do not spread out because of the ratios of the other ingredients in the recipe.
-They hold their shape well and keep sharp edges.
-Perfect for decorating!
+- They hold their shape!
+Because this gingerbread cookie recipe does not use baking soda or baking powder, they do not puff up or spread out.
+They hold their shape well and keep sharp edges making them perfect for decorating.

-- They are super kid friendly!
-I know many children that don’t love the flavor of gingerbread, and this cookie is perfect because it is slightly more mild in flavor, while still tasting of classic gingerbread.
-And because they are so quick and easy to make, impatient kids won’t get bored with the process!
+- They are kid-friendly!
+I know many children don’t love the super spicy flavor of gingerbread.
+This cookie is perfect for kids because it is more mild in flavor while still tasting of classic gingerbread.
+And because they are so quick and easy to make, impatient kids won’t get bored with the process.

 How to Make Gingerbread Cookies without Molasses